List of New Zealand Police controversies: Officer's indecent exposure at train station

 In September 2024, an off-duty police officer was caught engaging in "consensual sexual activity" inside a parked car at Paremata train station.
 The sexual activity was plainly visible to members of the public, including children, from a footbridge which crossed the parking lot to the train platform.
 Police received complaints about the incident, and a criminal investigation commenced alongside an Independent Police Conduct Authority (IPCA) investigation.
 Both investigating officer and the IPCA found enough evidence of wrongdoing to commence a prosecution of the officer, however police declined to prosecute and the officer was never named or held accountable.

 Alleged sexual misconduct by Deputy Commissioner Jevon McSkimming

-In November 2024, New Zealand's second-highest-ranking officer, Deputy Commissioner Jevon McSkimming, was suspended with full pay pending a criminal investigation led by the Independent Police Conduct Authority (IPCA) regarding allegations of sexual misconduct with a junior female non-sworn member of police staff who he was having a sexual relationship with.
-McSkimming was shortlisted for the role of Police Commissioner weeks before being suspended, ultimately losing to Richard Chambers, who was appointed on 25 November 2024.
+In November 2024, New Zealand's second-highest-ranking officer, Deputy commissioner Jevon McSkimming, was suspended with full pay pending a criminal investigation led by the Independent Police Conduct Authority (IPCA) regarding allegations of sexual misconduct with a junior female non-sworn member of police staff, who was 20 years younger, with whom he was having a sexual relationship.
+The relationship lasted two years, and 'ended badly' in 2018.
+Over the next five years, the woman (subsequently identified by the IPCA as Ms Z) sent over 300 emails to McSkimming making numerous allegations of sexual misconduct.